 I rang my hairdresser the other day to book an appointment, however she didn’t have an available time after work for another month.
 Do I wait for a month or do I go during work hours which was not the ideal situation?
 The receptionist suggested that I could make an appointment with a new staff member who was out from London.

-The owner of the Salon is very detailed and customer focused, so I knew that her decision would be well thought out and considered.
-The fact that she was wanting to grow her business based on hiring the right staff and was willing to wait to find the ideal person, instilled confidence for me to book their new hairdresser.
-Also the fact that she informed all her customers that they were working hard to shorten waiting times by finding another person, but didn’t want to choose the wrong person.
+The owner of the Salon is very detailed and customer-focused, so I knew that her decision would be well thought out and considered.
+The fact that she was wanting to grow her business based on hiring the right staff and was willing to wait to find the ideal person, instilled confidence in me to book their new hairdresser.
+Also, the fact that she informed all her customers that they were working hard to shorten waiting times by finding another person, but didn’t want to choose the wrong person.

 This is a perfect case of building a team culture based on the company’s values.
 If you stay true to these values you will grow and create a great brand.